SuperFola/pataro/ARCHITECTURE.md

 Acts as a proxy for most of the level's methods.

-## The level
+### Level

 In `include/Pataro/Map/Level.hpp` and `src/Pataro/Map/Level.cpp`.

-Generates rooms, monsters, handles the field of view, collisions with actors and walls.
-Updates all the actor except the player, given a pointer to the engine.
+Generates rooms, monsters, handles the field of view, collisions with entities and walls.
+Updates all the entities except the player, given a pointer to the engine.

-## The actions
+## Actions

 In `include/Pataro/Action.hpp`, `include/Pataro/Actions/`, `src/Pataro/Action.cpp` and `src/Pataro/Actions/`.

 Handle everything the entities can do.

-## The entity
+## Entities

 In `include/Pataro/Entity.hpp`, `include/Pataro/Entities/`, `src/Pataro/Entity.cpp` and `src/Pataro/Entities/`.